Thomas Mann House: Life at the Villa

+Purchase by the German Federal Government

 In the summer of 2016, the building was put up for sale, without any mention of its prominent former owners.
 The villa was in danger of being demolished.
 Herta Müller, fellow Nobel Laureate in Literature, and other writers warned of the potential loss of an important place of German exile literature.
-Politicians, including State Minister for Culture Monika Grütters and Foreign Minister Frank-Walter Steinmeier, embraced the idea to transform the residence into a place of remembrance and encounter.
+Politicians, including State Minister for Culture Monika Grütters and Foreign Minister Frank-Walter Steinmeier, embraced the idea of transforming the residence into a place of remembrance and encounter.
 In November 2016, the German federal government bought the house for approx. US$13 million.

 The reconstruction, which cost some US$5 million, began in 2017.
 The building was fully refurbished.
-The floor plan remained the same, as did Thomas Mann's study.
-In July 2018, the German news magazine Der Spiegel reported about behind-the-scenes trouble in connection with the house and the academic program.
-This resulted in a controversy regarding the renovation and the internal structures of the Villa Aurora & Thomas Mann e.V. association — executive director Annette Rupp left the association at the same time.
+The floor plan remained the same, as did Thomas Mann's study and parts of the kitchen.
+In July 2018, the German news magazine Der Spiegel reported behind-the-scenes trouble in connection with the house and the academic program.

 On June 18, 2018, the Thomas Mann House was opened by Federal President Frank-Walter Steinmeier.
 The opening took place during the presidency of Donald Trump, a time of tensions in U.S.-German relations.
 In his inauguration speech, Steinmeier said: “The struggle for democracy and for a free and open society is what will continue to unite us, the United States and Germany.”
-The opening was also attended by Katia and Thomas Mann's grandchild Frido Mann who had spent parts of his childhood at the house.
+The opening was also attended by Katia and Thomas Mann's grandson Frido Mann, who had spent parts of his childhood at the house.